AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

 ---
 # Migrate Customer Journey Analytics to use the new Adobe Analytics for Streaming Media data type

-This document describes how Customer Journey Analytics(CJA) setup using the Adobe Analytics for Streaming Media old data type called "Media" should be updated to use the new corresponding data type called "[Media Reporting Details](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/data-types/media-reporting-details)".
+This document describes how a Customer Journey Analytics setup that uses the Adobe Streaming Media Collection data type called "Media" should be updated to use the new corresponding data type called "[Media Reporting Details](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/data-types/media-reporting-details)."

 ## Migrate Customer Journey Analytics